Elu-toasty/discord-bot-guide/source/docs/java/build_your_first_bot/byfb_3.md

 ## Adding Functionality

-In order to give our bot functionality, we must add a `ListenerAdapter` to our JDA instance.
+To give our bot functionality, we must add a `ListenerAdapter` to our JDA instance.
 We will now override the `onGuildMessageReceived` method so we can listen for messages _(A guild is a discord server)_.

 ```java {2,3-4,15-18}
 import net.dv8tion.jda.api.JDABuilder;